Pain-Capable Unborn Child Protection Act

 The Pain-Capable Unborn Child Protection Act (also colloquially known as Micah's Law) is a congressional bill that would, in most cases, make it unlawful to perform an abortion if the estimated post-fertilization age of a fetus is 20 weeks or more.
 The bill is based upon the assertion that a fetus is capable of feeling pain during an abortion at and after that point in a pregnancy.

-The Pain-Capable Unborn Child Protection Act was first introduced in Congress in 2013.
-It successfully passed the House of Representatives in 2013, 2015, and 2017.
+The Pain-Capable Unborn Child Protection Act has been repeatedly introduced in Congress since 2013.
+It passed the House of Representatives in 2013, 2015, and 2017.
 The bill has twice received a majority of votes in the Senate, but has failed to reach the 60 votes required to break a filibuster.
+In 2021, Senator Lindsey Graham introduced it again where it was referred to the Committee on the Judiciary.
+In 2021 it was co-sponspored by 45 senators, all Republicans.

 Name and provisions

 The Pain-Capable Unborn Child Protection Act has become known as Micah's Law because of Micah Pickering, a boy from Iowa who was born prematurely at 22 weeks' gestation in 2012 and survived; Pickering appeared in a 2016 Susan B. Anthony List election advertisement criticizing Hillary Clinton's support for legal abortion after 20 weeks' gestation.
 Pickering and his family have appeared at press conferences supporting the bill.

 In the legislative findings section, the bill states that pain receptors (nociceptors) "are present throughout the unborn child's entire body", that "nerves link these receptors to the brain's thalamus and subcortical plate by no later than 20 weeks after fertilization", and that anesthesia is routinely administered to fetuses undergoing fetal surgery (thus supporting the conclusion that fetuses feel pain).

-The bill prohibits all abortions after 20 weeks post-fertilization unless the abortion is judged necessary to save the life of the mother; is the result of a rape of an adult woman who has received counseling or medical treatment for the rape; or is the result of an act of rape or incest against a minor that has been reported to a law enforcement agency or other government authority.
+The bill prohibits abortions after 20 weeks post-fertilization unless the abortion is judged necessary to save the life of the mother; is the result of a rape of an adult woman who has received counseling or medical treatment for the rape; or is the result of an act of rape or incest against a minor that has been reported to a law enforcement agency or other government authority.

 The bill imposes a criminal penalty against any person performing an abortion after 20 weeks.
 That penalty consists of a fine, imprisonment for up to five years, or both.
 It bars any prosecution of a woman receiving an abortion after 20 weeks, and allows any woman on whom an abortion is performed after 20 weeks in violation of the law to seek civil action against the person who performed the abortion.